General · · 22 min read

 • Kidnapping: Individuals who have been kidnapped or held against their will may qualify for this status.

-It's important to remember that immigrant healthcare workers may encounter individuals who are not only victims but also potential witnesses in criminal cases.
-Understanding these categories empowers them to advocate for the legal protections that victims deserve, fostering a safer environment for all.
+It's important to remember that healthcare workers may encounter individuals who are not only victims but also potential witnesses in criminal cases.
+Understanding these categories empowers them to advocate for the protections that victims deserve, fostering a safer environment for all.

 Meredith Luneack, a plaintiffs’ attorney, noted, "We have several clients who have waited nearly six years without any updates or news, not even an initial acknowledgment of the legitimacy of their case."
-This highlights the real-world effect of delays in the U program.
+This highlights the real-world effect of delays in the U Visa program.

 Each slice of the pie represents a different type of crime recognized for U visa applications.
 The larger the slice, the more significant that crime type is in terms of eligibility.